 Yes, Ether - that is exactly the cryptocurrency that you’ll need in order to buy NFT crypto tokens.

 The absolute majority of NFT marketplaces out there only accept payments in Ether.
-There are some that do also accept fiat currencies, and more-standard payment methods (i.e. PayPal), however, this is still a rare occurrence.
+As mentioned, there are some that do also accept fiat currencies, and more-standard payment methods (i.e. PayPal), however, this is still a rare occurrence.

 Why is this the case?
 Well, most of the NFTs that are out there, on the market, are actually ETH-based, as well.
 Specifically, they are ERC-721 and ERC-1155 tokens - ones that are both unique, and have no other equivalent on the blockchain.